 I know that changing the way you eat is a big deal and it can be really tough.
 But I’m here to give you a loving nudge and tell you that getting sick is a lot tougher.
 Diabetes, cancer, heart disease, these things are all a hell of a lot tougher than learning how to cook some yummy food made out of plants.

-Plus, I’m here to help you and show you exactly what to do to make the shifts in your diet that will take it up a notch and have you thriving in no time.
+Plus, I’m here to help you and show you exactly what to do to make shifts in your diet that’ll take it up a notch and have you thriving in no time.

 I want you to walk away from this blog post with the knowledge that when we eat more micronutrients and less macronutrients, we protect ourselves from illness and disease and we drop weight naturally.

-Our skin will glow, the whites of our eyes get whiter, our brain fog will lift, our blood pressure comes down, our heart is protected, our cholesterol drops, and we even sleep better.
+Our skin glows, the whites of our eyes are brighter, our brain fog lifts, our blood pressure falls, our heart is healthy and protected, our cholesterol drops, and we even sleep better.

 This is a choice that you have the power to make for yourself, and it all comes down to what you eat.

-Sickness does not have to be your reality, even if it runs in the family.
+Sickness doesn’t have to be your reality, even if it runs in your family.

 You have the power to change your destiny and to take your health into your own hands.

 I’m curious, are you inspired to start making some healthy swaps in your diet?

 Before you go, you should definitely check out today’s recipe.
 This is one way to swap out your regular macronutrient filled tortillas with a micronutrient rich alternative.